 Nancy Stangle has preserved 18 acres of mature oak-hickory forest with a major tributary to the Middle Oconee River.
 Located in Athens-Clarke County, this property connects with 581 acres of protected forest land (including 39 acres in the Kenney Ridge neighborhood and the 542-acre Tallassee property mentioned on page 4).
 These 600 acres are across the Middle Oconee River from the 243-acre Bear Creek conservation easement and together form a large and unique natural area benefitting the Athens community in many ways.

-Kevin York and family have preserved 36 acres of mature hardwood forest and .5 miles along Shoal Creek in Oconee County near the eastside of Athens.
+The York family has preserved 36 acres of mature hardwood forest and a half-mile along Shoal Creek in Oconee County.
 The landowner has his family home on the property and retains the right for passive recreation, but is giving up the ability to develop more residences on the property.
-This project preserves very important habitat along Shoal Creek that flows to the Oconee River nearby.
-There are many important native woodland species on the property including blue bottle gentian.
+This project preserves valuable habitat along Shoal Creek that flows to the Oconee River nearby.
+There are many native woodland species on the property including blue bottle gentian.

 Lost Mountain Property